 We’ve used local tax calculators to give you a rough estimate of what you can expect to take home in each city.
 For South Africa, we’ve used Old Mutual’s tax calculator.
 We’ve excluded pension contributions from our calculation.

 Post-tax salaries for Amsterdam were calculated using the Dutch Income Tax calculator and include holiday allowances and social security contributions.
 We’ve excluded deductions allowed under the 30% ruling which enables highly skilled immigrants to the Netherlands to claim 30% of their gross salary as a tax-free allowance.

 Post-tax salaries for Berlin were calculated using Brutto Netto Rechner’s tax calculator on the assumption that you’re unmarried, child-free, and do not pay church tax.
 Amounts for Paris were determined using the Salaryaftertax.com calculator.

+To make the impact of this more easily accessible, we translated this picture into the Big Mac Index, because it gives you a better idea of your respective buying power.
 The Big Mac Index is a cost of living index that compares the price of Big Macs in different countries.
 To calculate the number of Big Macs developers in each city can afford, we divided the average developer post-tax salary by the local cost of a burger using the Economist’s Big Mac Data.